Lucy Van Pelt: Annual football strips

 Lucy frequently pulls the football away from Charlie Brown right as he is about to kick it.
 The first occasion on which she did this was November 16, 1952.
 (Violet unintentionally did the same thing a year before because she was afraid Charlie Brown would accidentally kick her), Unlike subsequent stunts, Lucy first pulled the ball away because she did not want Charlie Brown to get it dirty (he took a second try in the same strip, only to trip over it at the end).

 The football strips became an annual tradition, and Schulz did one nearly every year for the rest of the strip's run, becoming a core part of Peanuts lore.
 The most controversial example is in the animated special It's Your First Kiss, Charlie Brown.
 During an actual football game with many spectators, Lucy pulls the ball away on Charlie Brown four times keeping him from making any scoring plays and causing the team to lose the Homecoming game by one point.
 Although clearly innocent, he is blamed for the loss even by Lucy herself.
 In the Peanuts specials, this first happens in It's the Great Pumpkin, Charlie Brown.
 In A Charlie Brown Thanksgiving, Lucy says that "the biggest, most important tradition of all is the kicking off of the football", readying Charlie Brown to kick the football before she once again pulls it out from under him.

-Charlie Brown did in fact manage to kick the football in the September 12, 1956 strip, but only because Schroeder was holding the ball.
+Charlie Brown did in fact manage to kick the football a few times.
+For example, he did in the September 12, 1956 strip, but only because Schroeder was holding the ball.
+In a special It's Magic, Charlie Brown when Snoopy turned Charlie Brown invisible, he was able to kick the football while Lucy was practicing her teeing, and never noticed him until he kicked the ball.

 In a July–August 1979 story when Charlie Brown checked himself into the hospital due to feeling ill, Lucy was so distraught at Charlie Brown in that state that she vowed that she would let Charlie Brown kick the football.
 When Charlie Brown was released, he kept her to that vow.
 Unfortunately, when he made his place kick, he missed the ball and hit her hand instead.